-Vaughan and Hick then took control of the match.
-Vaughan adopted an aggressive attitude after the quiet opening overs and was soon shimmying down the wicket to the medium pacers.
-He enjoyed some early fortune and was dropped twice on 42, but by the end was batting with power and fluency.
+Vaughan, renowned more for his grim determination and concentration than free flowing stoke-play, adopted an aggressive attitude after the initial calm of the opening overs and was soon shimmying down the wicket to the medium pacers.
+He enjoyed some early fortune and was dropped twice on 42, but by the end was batting with unexpected power and fluency.

-Just after Hick retired, Vaughan was bowled by Pasan Wanasinghe for 97.
-The one-day specialists then missed an opportunity to find some form before Friday.
-Nick Knight was caught behind for one, Andrew Flintoff pushed his way to 18 before being caught in the deep and Mark Ealham was also caught on the boundary for 19.
+Upon reaching the umpteenth century of his career, Graeme Hick was promptly retired and Michael Vaughan was bowled by Pasan Wanasinghe for 97.
+The one-day specialists then missed an opportunity to find some batting form before Friday.
+Nick Knight was caught behind for one, Andrew Flintoff pushed his way to 18 before being caught in the deep, and Mark Ealham was also caught on the boundary for 19.

 The innings fell away as Akalanka Ganegama - a loose-limbed young bowler, who has impressed in domestic cricket this season - returned for a second spell and clean bowled three English tailenders to finish with four wickets in the innings.